 This course is a review of the historical foundations of Employment Law and Labor Law with a focus on current issues as reflected by recent agency and court rulings.
-Labor Relations includes the topics of the NLRB, unionization, collective bargaining, grievance procedures, arbitrations and mediation.
-This course is open to graduate students.
+Students learn about employee rights and relevant management practices to comply with Federal employment and labor laws.